joncursi/cheddur-whitepaper/whitepaper.md

 *work together* to deliver the highest-quality content to the platform.
 (Refer to the FAQ section for more information on preventing coordinated attacks.)
-Furthermore, each stakeholder in the system is incentivized to maximize the growth of the network in order to offset the downward effects of inflation on the price of their own \text{\sout{U}}.
+Furthermore, each stakeholder in the system is incentivized to maximize the growth of the platform in order to offset the downward effects of inflation on the price of their own \text{\sout{U}}.
 So long as the rate of growth of the platform (e.g. high-quality reviews, company profiles, and users) exceeds the rate of inflation, each stakeholder will benefit in the long run.

 ### Monetary Policy

-The CHDR currency will start with an initial supply of 100M \text{\sout{U}}.
+The CHDR currency will start with an initial supply of 5M \text{\sout{U}}.
-To bootstrap early growth and participation in the Cheddur network, the CHDR supply will inflate at an initial rate of 4% annually.
-Every year, the annual inflation rate will decrease by 0.5% until an annual inflation rate of 1% is reached.
-This will occur in the year 2025 and from then on, a 1% annual inflation rate will be used in perpetuity.
+To bootstrap early growth and participation in the Cheddur platform, the CHDR supply will inflate at an initial rate of 20% annually.
+Every year, the annual inflation rate will decrease by 2% until an annual inflation rate of 1% is reached.
+This will occur in the year 2029 and from then on, a 1% annual inflation rate will be used in perpetuity.

 \begin{figure}[H]